-In addition to the book, Other People’s Houses, Taub has written extensively on the financial crisis.
-Her publications include “The Sophisticated Investor and the Global Financial Crisis” in Corporate Governance Failures: The Role of Institutional Investors in the Global Financial Crisis (UPenn Press, 2011) and a case study on American International Group in Robert A. G. Monks and Nell Minow’s fifth edition of Corporate Governance (Wiley, 2011).
-Additional works include a chapter titled “Delay, Dilutions, and Delusions: Implementing the Dodd-Frank Act” in Restoring Shared Prosperity (2013) and a chapter titled “What We Don’t Talk About When We Talk About Banking,” in the Handbook on the Political Economy of the Financial Crisis (Oxford, 2012).
+In addition to Other People’s Houses, Taub has written extensively on the financial crisis.
+Her publications include “The Sophisticated Investor and the Global Financial Crisis” in the peer-reviewed Corporate Governance Failures (UPenn Press, 2011) and a case study on AIG in Robert A. G. Monks and Nell Minow’s fifth edition of Corporate Governance (Wiley, 2011).
+In response to Roberta Romano, she presented and wrote “Regulating in the Light: Harnessing Political Entrepreneurs’ Energy for Post-Crisis Sunlight Hearings” (St. Thomas L. Rev. 2015).
+Additional works include the chapter “Delay, Dilutions, and Delusions: Implementing the Dodd-Frank Act” in Restoring Shared Prosperity (2013) and “What We Don’t Talk About When We Talk About Banking,” in the Handbook on the Political Economy of the Financial Crisis (Oxford, 2012).
 She wrote entries on “Shadow Banking” and “Financial Deregulation” for the Oxford Encyclopedia of American Business, Labor and Economic History (Oxford, 2013) and the chapter “Great Expectations for the Office of Financial Research,” in Will it Work?
 How Will We Know?
 The Future of Financial Reform (2010).
 In addition, she has published Reforming the Banks for Good in Dissent (2014).
 Her article, “The Subprime Specter Returns: High Finance and the Growth of High-Risk Consumer Debt,” was published in the New Labor Forum (2015).
 And, she recently wrote a book chapter on “New Hopes and Hazards for Social Investment Crowdfunding” in Law and Policy for a New Economy (Edward Elgar, 2017).